tconkling/flump/README.md

 add a new item to the library and name the first layer in the created item `flipbook`.
 When exporting, flump will create a bitmap for each keyframe in the flipbook layer.
 In playback, flump will display those bitmaps at the same timing.

+# Bugs

+To get AIR to report errors, you need to run Flump with the AIR debugger (adl).
+Assuming you have the free [Flex SDK](http://www.adobe.com/devnet/flex/flex-sdk-download.html) and [ant](http://ant.apache.org/) installed on your machine:

+1. Build the flump runtime

+        flump/runtime$ ant -Dflexsdk.dir=/path/to/flex maven-deploy

+2. Build the flump exporter

+        flump/exporter$ ant -Dflexsdk.dir=/path/to/flex swf

+3. Run the flump exporter

+        flump/exporter$ /path/to/flex/bin/adl etc/airdesc.xml dist